sendtoshailesh/ec2-shailesh/README.md

 ```

 This command creates a scaling policy to decrease the capacity of the Auto Scaling group by 1 instance, with a cooldown period of 300 seconds.

----

-These commands set up a complete Auto Scaling group with associated policies for maintaining high availability.
-Remember to replace placeholders like `AMIID`, `KEYNAME`, `EC2SECURITYGROUPID`, `LOADBALANCER`, `SUBNET1`, and `SUBNET2` with your specific values.